 Tim Walz Has a Stellar Record on Voting Rights

-It’s a stark contrast to Trump VP pick J.D.
-Vance, who wanted to overturn the 2020 election
+It’s a stark contrast to Trump VP pick JD Vance, who wanted to overturn the 2020 election.

 Minnesota Democratic Gov. Tim Walz signs the "Democracy for the People Act" on May 5, 2023, in St. Paul, Minn.
 Steve Karnowski/AP.

-It was a fitting coincidence—Minnesota has long ranked at the top of the country in voter turnout, pioneering pro-voter reforms like Election Day registration, and as governor Walz signed bill after bill expanding access to the ballot and safeguarding the right to vote.
+It was a fitting coincidence—Minnesota has long ranked at the top of the country in voter turnout, pioneering pro-voter reforms like Election Day registration, and as Gov. Walz signed bill after bill expanding access to the ballot and safeguarding the right to vote.

 “Governor Walz made Minnesota a national model for protecting our democracy and the freedom to vote,” Sean Eldridge, president of Stand Up America, a progressive advocacy group, said on Tuesday morning.